301. GENERAL EMPLOYMENT POLICY

 Accrual rates.
 Regular full-time employees earn vacation time beginning the first pay period worked.
 Vacation time for all regular full-time employees is based on the employee's status with the library and/or length of service and will be earned as follows:

 Vacation time shall not exceed 320 hours on June 30 of each year.
 Any vacation time in excess of the 320 hours will be converted to hours in the individual's sick leave bank.
 In some situations, employees shall have "grandparented" vacation maximums which were established on June 30, 1995.
 Excess hours will be handled the same.

 Pay out.
-Unused accrued vacation days will be paid upon termination of employment at the employee's current rate of pay.
+Unused accrued vacation time up to 320 hours will be paid upon termination of employment at the employee's current rate of pay.
+Accrued vacation hours in excess of 320 will be rolled over into the individual’s sick leave bank.
 Full-time employees moving to part-time status and those resigning to join the substitute pool will also have vacation time paid out after all full times hours are paid.

 Vacation shall be scheduled upon the prior approval of supervisors, preferably with at least one month's notice, and must be taken at the convenience of the Library.